frenetic-lang/frenetic/guide/NetCore-tutorial.md

 contain the element x, the resulting multi-set has two occurrences of the element x.)
 In the rest of the tutorial, we will often call our located packets simply "packets" for short.
-Keep in mind that all packets processed by Frenetic come with associated location information.
+Keep in mind that all packets processed by NetCore come with associated location information.

-To understand how a packet flows through a network, a programmer must analyze both the current Frenetic policy P and the network topology
+To understand how a packet flows through a network, a programmer must analyze both the current NetCore policy P and the network topology
 T.  The policy is a function that explains how a switch should move a packet from an input port to an output port.
 The topology is a function that explains how a packet moves from the outport of one